dimitri-edel/dte-workout-app/README.md

 ---
 #### Classes with summaries of each workout session used in the template
 Initially I intended to use computed fields for this purpose, yet I have run into a problem.
 The **list of workouts** is meant to provide summaries for each workout, so the user can see at one glance what was done in a given workout session.
 The problem with computed fields comes down to python.
 Being a script language,  it initializes model classes sequentially, one by one.
 So I cannot reference  **WeightLifting, Running** or **Endurance** models in **WorkoutExercise**.
 To cut the long story short, I will need to create a set of classes for that purpose and have the summaries created inside the **WorkoutList** view itself.
-I will store the classes for creating such a list of summaries in **workout/summaries.py**.
+I will store the classes for creating such a list of summaries inside objects, whose classes are defined in **workout/summaries.py**.

 ---
 ##### Summarizer class